Transport of Hazardous Materials by Rail

 While BNSF employed a coal loading rule in 2011 aimed at reducing the loss of coal dust loss by 85%, which includes the use of surfactants to stabilize the surface of coal piles in cars, there is no clear evidence that coal shippers are complying with the rule.
 Furthermore, this rule only addresses coal dust and not pieces of coal which we find in our lake.

 If built, this terminal could export up to 48.5 million tons of coal each year.

 This terminal would result in 126 loaded coal trains per week transported along the banks and over Lake Pend Oreille.

-Millenium was denied key permits from the Washington State Department of Ecology, Cowlitz County and the Washington Department of Natural Resources for the proposed terminal.
+Millennium was denied key permits from the Washington State Department of Ecology, Cowlitz County and the Washington Department of Natural Resources for the proposed terminal.
+Millennium appealed these decisions.

 Gateway Pacific Terminal

 If built, this terminal could export up to 59.5 million tons of bulk commodities each year, predominantly coal.